qdgp/Data-driven-learning-of-the-generalized-Langevin-equation-with-state-dependent-memory/README.md

 </p>

-The following figure shows the distribution of the continuous time period that $x>15$.
+The following figure shows the distribution of the period for the molecule taking a certain conformation state ($q>15$).

 <p align="center">
 <img src="case_unimodal/fig/tail.png" alt="drawing" width="49%" />